jcmdsbr/test-polly-api/README.md

 ## Description :books:

-The project contains 3 APIs:
+The project is a minimal API in .net 6 and contains 3 paths:

 [GET] -> "/sleep" : returns status code 200 of 5 seconds,
 it is possible to customize by informing in the query string the parameter time "/sleep?time=10"